Find a career you’ll love and strengthen your CV with exciting and meaningful work experience opportunities.

 What if I’m doing A-Levels?

 You can of course still do a placement if it fits in with your studies.
 Simply talk to our Work Experience team in the library at the Seevic or Palmer’s Campus.
 They’ll find out more about what you’re interested in and help you to find suitable opportunities.

 Give something back to your community.
 Gain valuable skills you can’t get in the classroom.
 And have fun along the way.
-Our volunteering team, USP Futures, can help you find some inspiring opportunities.
+Our USP Futures coaches can help you find some inspiring opportunities.

 Like work experience, voluntary service offers you the chance to build your skills and get a taste of different professional sectors – ideal if you’re not sure about what career you’d like to do.
 It’s also a great way to look beyond College and see that there’s more to life than just getting good grades.
 By helping others, you can find out more about the world, understand the difficulties people face, and be part of an important community.

-Our voluntary services team, USP Futures, runs an organised programme from September to May.
-During this time, you’ll:
+Our USP Futures programme runs from September to May.
+During this time: